Advancing pre-hospital life support and triage

 NIGHTINGALE is a large-scale research and innovation project funded by the European Union’s Horizon 2020 programme.
 Led by the Institute of Communications and Computer Systems in Greece, the NIGHTINGALE consortium includes 23 partners from 11 EU member states and associated countries.
 It brings together experts in technology, research, medical practitioners, and leading organisations in Europe specialising in emergency medicine and handling mass casualty incidents.

-Stay informed and sign up to our newsletter to receive the latest news and updates on the NIGHTINGALE project.
+Stay informed and sign up to our newsletter on LinkedIn to receive the latest news and updates on the NIGHTINGALE project.